 - If you find yourself on a wet section of trail, travel through puddles not around them to prevent trail widening

-Dogs are required to be on leash or under voice control on the OSU Research Forests.
+- Dogs are required to be on leash or under voice control.

-- Be respecful and friendly to all other users, regardless of whether you have a dog with you or not.
-Most owners are happy to hold onto their dogs or put them on a leash while you pass by, especially when asked with a smile.
+- Most owners are happy to hold onto their dogs or put them on a leash while you pass by, especially when asked with a smile.

-- Many humans have valid reasons for not wanting to interact with dogs while on the forest, including allergies, poison oak, mud, personal boundaries, or even traumatic past experiences with dogs.
-Prevent your dog from approaching other people you meet in the forest unless invited.
+- Reasons for not wanting to interact with dogs may include allergies, poison oak, mud, personal boundaries, or even traumatic past experiences with dogs.
+Prevent your dog from approaching others unless invited.

-- Even if your dog would never pose a threat to other dogs, wildlife or people, it is very important to keep them in sight at all times to protect them from injury in the forest or attack by another animal.
+- Keeping your dog in sight at all times helps to protect them from injury in the forest or attack by another animal.

-- Prevent unleashed dogs from approaching dogs on-leash, as this creates a potentially dangerous dynamic in dog psychology which can result in unpredictable behavior.
-People have their dogs leashed for multiple reasons, which could include grumpy behavior or to protect their dog from others.
-Check with the owner of the leashed dog before allowing your dog to approach.
+- Unleashed dogs approaching leashed dogs can potentially create a dangerous psychological dynamic for dogs, leading to unpredictable behavior.
+Dogs may be leashed for multiple reasons, including grumpy behavior or to protect their dog from others.
+Check with the owner of a leashed dog before allowing your dog to approach.

 - Be sure to check with the owner of any dog before letting a child approach.

-- Agressive dogs (dogs who pose a threat to other dogs or people) are not allowed on the Forest, even if on-leash.
+- Aggressive dogs (dogs who pose a threat to other dogs or people) are not allowed on the Forest, even if on-leash.